 • Public health of cities & communities in the Delta: Tunnels will cause increased contamination of municipal water, discharge systems and wells for the millions of rural and urban residents living in the five Delta counties.
 Contra Costa County Water District stated that BDCP failed to model for potential increases of carcinogens and other formation of byproducts that would cause cancer and other serious health effects.
 Rural towns such as Hood and Byron will have to relocate due to exposure to cancer causing contaminants during construction.

-Who will pay?
 If you live in an area that relies on export water, such as in large metropolitan cities such as Los Angeles and San Jose, your water rates or property taxes will go up, but you will get no new water.

 Rates will rise more for urban ratepayers than for Big Ag because Big Ag does not want to pay as much per unit of water, given the amount of water they need.
 Government officials say the CA Water Fix tunnels will cost $17 billion for construction, but as with big public infrastructure projects such as the San Francisco-Oakland Bay Bridge and Seattle’s Bertha project (the largest tunnel-boring machine); initial cost estimates always rise enormously.
 CA Water Fix tunnels cost estimates don’t include bond interest or cost over-runs.
-A more realistic estimate is $60 billion when interest, administration, research, operation, and maintenance fees are taken into account.
+A more realistic estimate is over $50-60 billion when interest, administration, research, operation, and maintenance fees are taken into account.

 If you are a California taxpayer, you will be paying for this project through water bonds.
 Water exporters do not have to pay for the environmental damage that will result from operation of the tunnels.
 The State plans to use the 2014 Water Bond (Prop 1) to fund the CA Eco Restore plan to make urban users pay to mitigate damage caused by water exporters.